topicusonderwijs/vanilla-native-federation/docs/architecture.md

 1. Your website asks "What micro frontends can I use?"
 2. Each micro frontend says "Here's what I offer and what I need"
-3. Your website figures out the most efficient way to load everything
+3. The orchestrator figures out the most efficient way to load the remotes
 4. Components are loaded on-demand when needed

 ## Key Concepts

 ### 1. Manifest - The Service Directory

-The **manifest** serves as a registry that maps micro frontend names to their metadata locations:
+The **manifest** serves as a registry that maps "remote" (micro frontend) names to their remoteEntry.json (metadata file) locations:

 ```json
 {